Make it snappy

 I bought the Marou bars at Socola Chocolatier + Barista, but Marou bars are available worldwide.
 Locally, you can find them at Chocolate Covered, Draeger’s, Market Hall Produce, and other local foodie destinations.
 Check their website for other locations.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: July 11, 2017.
-This entry was posted in Chocolate around the World, Featured, Front page and tagged Chocolate Covered, Marou, Socola Chocolatier, Vietnam, Vietnamese.
+This entry was posted in Chocolate around the World, Featured, Front page, Review and tagged Chocolate Covered, Marou, Socola Chocolatier, Vietnam, Vietnamese.
 Bookmark the permalink.